 - The morning starts with a short taxi shuttle to the heart of Mitzpe Ramon (Where the previous day ended).

-- After a few smooth and flat kilometers, we will make a short but steep climb to Mount Saharonim.
+- After a few flat warm-up kilometers, you make a short but steep climb to Mount Saharonim.
 A knife-shaped ridge that is part of the crater’s wall.

-- To our left, we get a great view of the Ramon crater.
-We follow the ridge near the top of the “knife” and descend on the other side to Nekarot Wadi.
+- To the left, you get great views of the Ramon crater.
+The trail follows the ridge near the top of the “knife” and descends on the other side to Nekarot Wadi.

-- We walk through this beautiful horseshoe-shaped canyon with its unique colors and rock formation.
+- The hike continues through the beautiful horseshoe-shaped Nekarot canyon with its unique colors and rock formation.